 During a Daylight Metvix procedure, a prescription cream called Metvix is applied over the patient’s entire face, scalp, or both.
 Once applied, this cream infiltrates any damaged skin cells, making them very sensitive to light.
 After allowing the cream to soak in for thirty minutes, the patient sits outside in the natural sunlight for roughly three hours.
 During this exposure to natural light, any damaged cells are destroyed.

-How much does Metvix Daylight costs?
+How much does Metvix Daylight cost?

 Pricing begins at $200.
 Contact ICLS to find out if this treatment is right for you.

 After the treatment is completed, patients may experience some temporary redness and minimal swelling of the skin.
 Peeling may also be experienced, ranging from very little to copious amounts.
 Generally, redness should disappear entirely by 2-3 weeks after your treatment and swelling will reduce or be eliminated after 2-7 days.
 Patients will require anywhere from 2-3 treatments depending on Dr. Sapra’s recommendations.

 Dr. Sheetal Sapra is a top dermatologist and pioneer of new technologies aimed at improving the lives and looks of his patients.
 Having practiced medical dermatology for more than 35 years, Dr. Sapra has made significant contributions to the field while treating issues such as acne, eczema, vitiligo, alopecia and psoriasis.Dr.
 Sapra’s Profile